gkorpal/gkorpal.github.io/_posts/2020-08-31-latex-vim-mupdf.md

 ![alt text](https://gkorpal.github.io/images/cone.png)

-The downside of this method is that it will increase the compliation time (since pdfLaTeX is limited to single CPU thread).
+The downside of this method is that it will increase the compliation time if `prefix` option is not used (since pdfLaTeX is limited to single CPU thread).
 We can also use `contour gnuplot` and `\addplot gnuplot` to extend the built-in capabilities of `pgfplots` by means of `gnuplot`’s math library, although their use is optional.

 ### matplotlib